The Eliza Doolittle & Henry Higgins Mysteries

 Agatha Award Finalist for "Best Historical Mystery of 2014 & 2016"

 D.E.
-Ireland is a team of award-winning authors, Sharon Pisacreta and Meg Mims.
-Long time friends, they decided to collaborate on this unique series based on George Bernard Shaw’s wonderfully witty play Pygmalion . . .which also inspired the classic musical My Fair Lady.
+Ireland is a team of award-winning authors and long time friends, who decided to collaborate on this unique series based on George Bernard Shaw’s wonderfully witty play Pygmalion . . .which also inspired the classic musical My Fair Lady.

 All of Shaw’s beloved characters appear, from Eliza and Professor Higgins to Colonel Pickering and Freddy Eynsford Hill.
 They’ve also added a cast of new characters to flesh out events post-Pygmalion, including Scotland Yard detective Jack Shaw, suffragette Sybil Chase, and the eccentric Duchess of Carbrey.
 The series debuted in 2014 with Wouldn’t It Be Deadly, which revealed that learning to speak the King’s English can be a dangerous pursuit.
 The following year, the series went off to the races and Royal Ascot in Move Your Blooming Corpse.
 Released November 2016, the third book in the series, Get Me To The Grave On Time, has Eliza and Higgins attending four weddings and a funeral – with murder on the wedding menu.
 And in 2018’s With A Little Bit Of Blood, Eliza and Higgins attend a country house party filled with colorful guests, dead bodies, and a clever killer.

 GET ME TO THE GRAVE ON TIME